Johnson Mfg & Sales Inc.

 *Lockable fire door

-*Shutoff switch for blower
+*Shutoff switch for blowers

 *Easy ash removal-no grates, augers, or ash pans